jenkins-x/jx-docs/content/en/v3/develop/apps/_index.md

 You can add a custom `values.yaml` file to any chart and reference it in the `values:` section of the `helmfile.yaml` file.

-e.g. to customise a chart such as `nginx-ingress` you can create a file at `charts/nginx-ingress/values.yaml`.
-You can then reference the file in the `helmfile.yaml` file:
+e.g. to customise a chart such as `nginx-ingress` first find the `helmfile.yaml` file that is installing this chart.

+We tend to use a separate `helmfile.yaml` file for each namespace so for `nginx` we have   `helmfiles/nginx/helmfile.yaml`

+So create a file `helmfiles/nginx/values.yaml`  and then modify the `helmfiles/nginx/helmfile.yaml` to reference it (see the last line):

 ```yaml
 releases: